tylerbutler/tylerbutler.com/posts/2012/(p) 2012-05-28 how-to-install-python-pip-and-virtualenv-on-windows-with-powershell.md

 The more Python development you do, though, the more packages you're going to need.
 Wouldn't it be nice if you could install all the packages into a 'special' location where they wouldn't interfere with any other packages?
 This is where virtualenv comes in.
 It creates a virtual Python interpreter and isolates any packages installed for that interpreter from others on the system.
 There are lots of ways this comes in handy; I'll leave enumerating them as an exercise for the reader, but if you think for a minute you can see why this will come in handy.
 And if you can't yet, then give yourself a few weeks of Python development, then come back and look at this post again once you realize you need to use virtualenv.

-Finally, there's a wrapper utility for virtualenv aptly called virtualenvwrapper.
+Finally, there's a wrapper utility for virtualenv aptly called *virtualenvwrapper*.
 This wrapper makes creating new virtual environments and switching between them really straightforward.
 Unfortunately, it relies on a UNIX shell, which is kind of a pain on Windows.
 Luckily there's a PowerShell clone of the wrapper that works wonderfully and gives us Windows users the same kind of awesomeness that we've come to expect from PowerShell.

 So with the definitions out of the way, let's get started...